webzcom/Flying_Monkeyz_HTTP_Port_Scanner/README.md

 Pop-Up Messages on Port Found:
   -  When script hits a web page on a port #, the HTML will be displayed in a pop-up window and log the URL and HTTP status for that URL.

-Log Files:
+LOG FILES:
   - Log files records each HTTP call to a port # and then records a HTTP result for it, if one it returned.
 If not the request will eventually timeout and script will     move on to the next port number.
   - The first time you run it, you'll see the log and error log files created.
   - In this Alpha version, you will have to delete the log file if you want to clear it.
   - Log file will try to create new file every time you run it.